Japan Announces Plan To Release Fukushima Radioactive Water Into Ocean

-Category: World Politics Hits: 2Meanwhile, South Korea, Taiwan and China are all opposed to the plan.
+Category: World Politics Hits: 4Meanwhile, South Korea, Taiwan and China are all opposed to the plan.
 Via Bloomberg: The three Asian governments, all with coastlines nearby, swiftly criticized Japan’s announcement Tuesday that it would conduct controlled releases that are expected to last for several decades.
 South Korea said the move posed a risk to the marine environment and the safety of neighboring countries, while China said it reserved the right to take further action.
 “Despite doubts and opposition from home and abroad, Japan has unilaterally decided to release the Fukushima nuclear wastewater into the sea before exhausting all safe ways of disposal and without fully consulting with neighboring countries and the international community,” Chinese Foreign Ministry spokesman Zhao Lijian told reporters in Beijing.
 “This is highly irresponsible.”
 The U.S., on the other hand, said the approach appeared to be in line with global standards while the head of the International Atomic Energy Agency said the global body would help ensure the plan is carried out “without an adverse impact on human health and the environment.”
 Is this a good thing?
 No. Is it an unequivocably bad thing?
 Maybe.

 Read more https://crooksandliars.com/2021/04/japan-announces-plan-release-fukushima